Jalapeno Sauerkraut

 - Place your kitchen scale on the counter.
 Turn it on and set it to weigh in grams.

-- Place your glass fermentation weight in the jar, submerging the cabbage pieces and weight fully into the liquid.
-If your weight is smaller than the diameter of your jar, you can tuck everything in with a large cabbage leaf and place the weight on top.
-If you don’t have enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
-Over the next 12 hours, the cabbage should release more liquid, and you can press down your fermentation weight below the brine.
+- Place a fermentation weight in the jar, making sure to submerge the cabbage pieces and weight fully into the liquid.
+If you don’t have quite enough liquid, place your glass fermentation weight in the jar and submerge as much as possible.
+Over the next 12 hours, the cabbage should release more liquid and you can press the fermentation weight down below the brine.

-- Ferment for 21-28 days, then remove the weight and refrigerate.
-Don’t forget to burp the jar daily during the bubbly phase, making sure everything stays submerged.
+- Ferment at room temperature for 21-28 days, then remove the fermentation weight and refrigerate.

 - If you try this recipe and love it, please leave a five-star review below!